The Book 4th Edition

 Professor Gary Schwartz

 of Arizona, USA, and Director of its Human Energy Systems

-Laboratory, began his own personal search
+Laboratory, began his own personal search for evidence of

-credentials and more than 400 scientific papers to his credit,
+more than 400 scientific papers to his credit, he was initially

-renowned medium, Suzie Smith.
-She had been vitally interested
+Suzie Smith.
+She had been vitally interested in ESP, parapsychology

-In 1971 she had set up the Survival Research Foundation to collect
+she had set up the Survival Research Foundation to collect

 scientific evidence for the survival of consciousness beyond

 Professor Schwartz became so impressed with the evidence